Azure-Samples/azure-spring-boot-samples/aad/spring-security/servlet/oauth2/resource-server-support-on-behalf-of-flow/README.md

 description: This sample demonstrates how to develop a REST API that can require a new token to access another REST API protected by Azure Active Directory.
 ---

-# Developing a Rest API That Can Require a New Token to Access Another Rest API Protected by Azure Active Directory
+# Developing a REST API That Can Require a New Token to Access Another REST API Protected by Azure Active Directory

 ## What You Need